Highlights of the METALS Program

 - Design, develop and implement advanced educational solutions that make use of state-of-the-art technologies and methods such as artificial intelligence, machine learning, language technologies, intelligent tutoring systems, educational data mining and tangible interfaces.

 - Understand how these technologies can be applied to engineer and implement innovative and effective educational solutions.

 - Understand cognitive and social psychology principles relevant to research-informed instructional design.

-- Have skills for instructional and interaction design needed to create solutions that not only enhance learning, but are also desirable.
+- Possess the instructional and interaction design skills needed to create solutions that not only enhance learning, but are also desirable.

-- Be able to develop continual improvement programs that employ “in vivo” experiments and educational data mining to reliably identify best practices and opportunities for change.
+- Develop continual improvement programs that employ in vivo experiments and educational data mining to reliably identify best practices and opportunities for change.

-Carnegie Mellon University is known by the software and technical industries for it’s interdisciplinary nature, rigor and deep knowledge in Learning Science, Human-Computer Interaction, Psychology, Design, and Computer Science.
-This is a two-year masters degree set into a twelve month duration.
-During their first and second semesters, students learn core knowledge and skills in learning principles, technology design, and implementation as well as choose from a range of electives.
-During their second and third semesters the students participate in a substantial industry capstone project with an external client.
+Carnegie Mellon is known by the software and technical industries for its interdisciplinary nature, rigor and deep knowledge in learning science, human-computer interaction, psychology, design and computer science.
+This is a two-year masters degree set into a 12-month duration.
+During the first and second semesters, students learn core knowledge and skills through courses in learning principles, technology design and implementation, as well as courses chosen from a range of electives.
+During their second and third semesters, students participate in a substantial industry capstone project with an external client.